RahulSinghazm/Multithreading_in_Python/README.md

 The join() method waits at most this much milliseconds for this thread to die.
 A timeout of 0 means to wait forever

 * Syntax:

-// waits for this thread to die. public final void join() throws InterruptedException
+// waits for this thread to die.<br>
+public final void join() throws InterruptedException

-// waits at most this much milliseconds for this thread to die public final void join(long millis)
+// waits at most this much milliseconds for this thread to die<br>
+public final void join(long millis) <br>
-              throws InterruptedException
+              throws InterruptedException<br>

-// waits at most milliseconds plus nanoseconds for this thread to die.
+// waits at most milliseconds plus nanoseconds for this thread to die.<br>
-The java.lang.Thread.join(long millis, int nanos)
+The java.lang.Thread.join(long millis, int nanos)<br>